 top of page

-New Yard and the Trelowarren Estate
+Flora and the Trelowarren Estate

 “The most beautiful place imaginable – a shock of surprise and delight, lying indeed like a jewel in the hollow of the hand.”
 This is how Daphne du Maurier described Trelowarren when she first visited in the 1930s.

 How right she was.
 We stumbled across the estate quite by accident not long after we'd moved to Cornwall and it really felt as if we'd unearthed a treasure.
-Situated at the top of the Lizard Peninsula, the historic 1000-acre estate is now one of our favourite places to visit, not just for the beautiful landscape but for the excellent restaurant that occupies the former stable yard.
+Situated at the top of the Lizard Peninsula, the historic 1000-acre estate is now one of our favourite places to visit, not just for the beautiful landscape but for the excellent cafe and restaurant that occupy the former stable yard.

-If you're eating at New Yard, we highly recommend allowing some extra time to explore the estate.
+If you're eating at Flora, we highly recommend allowing some extra time to explore the estate.
 The Manor of Trelowarren is mentioned in the Domesday Book but there has been a settlement on the site since Prehistoric times.
 It has been owned by the Vyvyan family for more than 600 years.

 Between the beginning of April and the end of September, members of the public are allowed access to the walks that crisscross the grounds the woodland.
 Even the briefest wander through the woods or down the drive yields beautiful views of the landscape and an insight into the history of Trelowarren.
 Visitors enter via the impressive gates built by the Royalist Vyvyans to celebrate the Restoration of the monarchy in 1660.
 There's a Victorian tower that resembles a medieval turret and a quay built to welcome Queen Victoria on a visit which sadly never happened.